Jeff Bridges

 Young Jeff Bridges

 In 1967, Jeff graduated from high school.
-His final certificate was littered with "C"s; he neither had the desire nor the ability to go to college.
-He was at risk of being drafted into the Vietnam War, so to escape he joined the Coast Guard.
+His transcript was filled with C's - he had neither the desire nor the grades for college.
+Facing the Vietnam War draft, he joined the Coast Guard to avoid it.
 After that, Jeff moved to New York, where he studied acting.

 Acting Career

-The actor has never hidden that his first steps to fame were made by his father, who pleaded with his director friends to take Jeff into some film.
-"I am a typical product of nepotism," Bridges later said about himself.
+The actor has never hidden that his father paved his path to fame, pleading with director friends to give Jeff a shot in their films.
+"I'm a typical product of nepotism," Bridges later said about himself.

-He played his first major role in the film "Halls of Anger" (1970) by Paul Bogart, which touched on the burning issue of racial segregation in America at that time.
-Jeff's character ends up in a school where predominantly black kids study; the law on mandatory segregation of schools by skin color has been abolished, but old resentments make themselves known.
+He landed his first major role in Paul Bogart's "Halls of Anger" (1970), which tackled the hot-button issue of racial segregation in America.
+Jeff's character finds himself in a predominantly Black school; while the law mandating segregation by race had been abolished, old resentments still surface.
 Bridges' role was highly rated by critics.

 Jeff Bridges during his early career